Locations:

 What can I expect if I have bronchospasm?

-If you’ve been diagnosed with bronchospasm, your healthcare provider will probably prescribe a short-acting bronchodilator to use in case of an attack.
-They may also give you a long-acting bronchodilator to help reduce your risk of bronchospasms in the future.
+If a provider diagnoses you with bronchospasm, they’ll likely prescribe a short-acting bronchodilator.
+You use this in case of an attack.
+They may also prescribe you a long-acting bronchodilator along with an inhaled steroid.
+This helps reduce your risk of bronchospasms in the future.
+Bronchodilators alone won’t prevent future bronchospasms.

-Left untreated, severe bronchospasm can be life-threatening.
-However, with prompt intervention, symptoms usually subside within minutes.
-If you develop bronchospasm symptoms, use your bronchodilator immediately.
-If you don’t have a bronchodilator, call 911 or go to your nearest emergency room.
+Yes.
+Without treatment, severe bronchospasm can be fatal.
+But with quick treatment, your symptoms will usually go away within minutes.
+If you develop bronchospasm symptoms, use your bronchodilator as soon as possible.
+If you don’t have a bronchodilator and can’t breathe, call 911 or go to the ER.

 A note from Cleveland Clinic